Mitch Garver Preview, Player Props: Rangers vs. Angels

 Mitch Garver At The Plate

-- Garver has had an RBI in 18 games this season (38.3%), including six multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Garver has driven home a run in 18 games this year (37.5%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.